 Easy Patriotic Oreos from Suburban Simplicity

 Red, White and Blue Strawberry Cheesecake Bites from The Kitchen Is My Playground

 Who wants to bet that I just buy an apple pie from the grocery store, slap it into my fancy star spangled pie pan and try to pass it off as homemade?

 That's what Betsy Ross would have done.

-With all those bombs bursting in air, she wouldn’t have had time to make a pie from scratch either.
+With all those fireworks bursting in air, she wouldn't have had time to make a pie from scratch either.

 Need more ideas for the 4th Of July?
 You'll want to check out my other patriotic ideas: